Beyond Force Metrics: Pre-Training MLFFs for Stable MD Simulations

 \subsection{Force Metric Limitations}

-To comprehensively assess the impact of pre-training, we compare force prediction accuracy and MD simulation stability.
+We evaluate the stability of the MD simulations to determine whether high force prediction accuracy necessarily guarantees more stable simulation results.
 The MAE in force prediction serves as the primary error metric during MLFF training, as it is the objective function the model is optimized for.
 To evaluate dynamical stability, we use the instability onset time (\( t_{\mathrm{inst}} \)), which measures how long the simulation preserves structural integrity before any bond deviates beyond a defined threshold from its reference length.
 A higher instability onset time, approaching the 300~ps reference from \emph{ab initio} MD, indicates greater stability and closer agreement with the ground truth trajectory.
 The instability onset times shown in Figure~\ref{fig:results}b represent the average values obtained from three independent simulations initialized with different random seeds.

 As shown in Figure~\ref{fig:results}a, the force MAE curve decreases smoothly as training progresses.
 However, the difference between the pre-trained and non-pre-trained cases is minimal with a $\text{RMS Deviation} \approx 0.421\ \text{meV/\AA}$ at Epoch 300.
 This result makes it difficult to distinguish their performances based solely on force MAE.